ivaneaguirre98/clockApp/README.md

-# clockApp
+# Clock App

-An app I wrote that automatically updates every second telling the current time.
+Application that is a clock that updates every second to display the time in HH:MM:SS format.